alfonsoristorato/wiremock-docker-easy-extensions/README.md

 **wiremock-docker-easy-extensions** is a toolkit designed to simplify building and running custom extensions with the official [WireMock Docker image](https://hub.docker.com/r/wiremock/wiremock).

-Its main purpose is to expose a [ready-to-use Docker image](https://github.com/alfonsoristorato/wiremock-docker-easy-extensions/pkgs/container/wiremock-docker-easy-extensions) that packages provided extensions on the fly and spins up `WireMock` with them, along with the necessary mappings and files.
+Its main purpose is to expose a ready to use service that packages provided extensions on the fly and spins up `WireMock` with them, along with the necessary mappings and files.

 ### Why does this exist?